 Saving a city under construction months of extra delay.

 To reach and repair the boring machine, a vertical shaft needed to be created.
 Space for carrying out the lift and repositioning the cutter drive unit for repairs was limited, but there was another problem.
 The tower gantry Mammoet had in mind for the operation would rest on piles used for stabilizing the tunnel.
 However, those piles weren’t designed to support loads at height.
-An uneven distribution of the forces on these piles could, under certain circumstances, jeopardize the stability of the tower gantry.
+Uneven distribution of the forces on these piles could, under certain circumstances, jeopardize the stability of the towering gantry.

 Using 48 hydraulic cylinders to evenly disperse the load essentially made the tower self-balancing and stable during the entire operation.
-It was one of the first ever gantries that was fully supported by hydraulics and, when compared to conventional methods like reinforcing the foundation with concrete, a solution that saved months of further delay.
+It was one of the first-ever gantries that were fully supported by hydraulics and when compared to conventional methods like reinforcing the foundation with concrete, a solution that saved months of further delay.

 While the vertical extraction shaft was being dug, Mammoet completed the gantry tower and skid base.
 On March 30th, 2015, the tower gantry raised the damaged cutter drive unit from the shaft in a precision-controlled lift.
 Using adjustable lifting points to change the lifting position, Mammoet turned the suspended cutter drive unit 90 degrees and installed it onto the repair saddles in a total of 16 hours.

 Once repaired, the lifting operation was reversed and the cutter drive unit was carefully lowered back down into the shaft.
 Through quick response and innovative on-the-go engineering, Mammoet saved the city of Seattle from further delay and inconvenience.